8 Different Types of Hawks in Georgia

 by Moschell is licensed under CC BY-NC 2.0

-On our list of the amazing types of hawks in Georgia are Broad-winged hawks, tiny raptors with huge heads and short straight tails.
+Our list of amazing hawks in Georgia includes broad-winged hawks and tiny raptors with huge heads and short, straight tails.

 Adults have reddish-brown heads, barred underparts, and a tail with broad black and white streaks.

-This species’ juveniles are lighter brown with extensive striping on the sides of the breast and narrow bands on the tail.
+The juveniles of this species are lighter brown, with extensive striping on the sides of the breast and narrow bands on the tail.

 This hawk usually hunts small animals from perches beneath the forest canopy.